Harika-SVL/Azure_Devops/notes.md

 ## Branches in Git

 * Git allows us to work parallely for different use cases :
-    * multiple versions of same application
+    * Multiple versions of same application
-    * multiple customers for same application
+    * Multiple customers for same application

 ![Alt text](shots/14.PNG)

 * HEAD is a pointer which generally points to a branch
-* HEAD can be moved from one branch to other using a command called as 'CHECKOUT'
+* HEAD can be moved from one branch to other using 'CHECKOUT' command
     * We execute 'git checkout v1.0'

 ![Alt text](shots/15.PNG)